-Georgia is a democratic republic, headed by President Mikhail Saakashvili, who was elected in 2004 and 2008.
+Georgia is a democratic republic, headed by President Giorgi Margvelashvili, who was elected in 2013.
 The Parliament (the ‘Sakartvelos Parlament'i’) consists of 150 members, elected in a mixed electoral system consisting of 84 constituencies.
 77 members are elected based on party lists.
 The remaining 73 single-mandate majoritarian constituencies are being elected directly in voting districts in a first-past-the-post-system.
 All members are elected to four-year terms.
 After the peaceful Rose Revolution of November 2003 and the installation of Mikhail Saakashvili in January 2004, the outgoing Parliament adopted on 5 February 2004 far-reaching changes to the Constitution, which increased the power of the Executive.
 As a result, the President has the power to dissolve the Parliament, while he or she can stay in government even when the Parliament has expressed its lack of confidence.
 Presidential powers were also increased in other areas, including the judiciary.
-Only with the constitutional amendments of 2010, the President decided that these powers are to be transferred back tot the Parliament after the presidential elections of October 2013 Critics claim that Saakashvili did this in order to become PM after his final presidential term ends with the October 2013 elections.
+Only with the constitutional amendments of 2010, the President decided that these powers were transferred back to the parliament after the presidential elections of October 2013.
 The new Parliament was relocated from the capital of Tbilisi to the country's second largest city of Kutaisi after the parliamentary elections of 2012.

 Presidential elections of 2013